West Nassau High School: Student population

 The student population reached an all-time high of 1500 in the school year of 2009–2010.
 The population is projected to continue growing as Jacksonville continues to expand northward and real estate prices continue to rise in the eastern area of the county.

 Recent construction

 Recent construction projects include a new building construction lab, a new technology lab, three new classrooms, two new girls’ locker rooms and two renovated boys’ locker rooms.
 Ten portable classrooms are necessary to accommodate the students.

 Community pride

 The community of Callahan placed the warrior head insignia and "Home of the Warriors" on the town water tower in 2005 to demonstrate support for the school.
 The water tower logo is positioned so people entering Callahan from either direction are welcomed by the Warrior Head logo on the tower.
-Every game days the local restaurants advertise that day's game on their sign.
+Every game day, the local restaurants would advertise that day's game on their sign.